mmistakes/minimal-mistakes/_posts/2012-05-22-markup-text-readability-wide-page.md

 title: "Wide Single Layout Page"
 classes: wide
 excerpt: "A page with `classes: wide` set to expand the main content's width."
+categories:
+  - Github Blog
 tags:
-  - sample post
+  - post format
-  - readability
-  - test
+  - wide page
 ---

 When using `layout: single` add the following front matter to a page or post to widen the main content: